JRC-COMBINE/PlantPhysioSpace/README.md

 ```

 ### Usage Instructions
-PlantPhysioSpace can map user's sample inside of a physiological space, calculated prior from a compendium
+PlantPhysioSpace can map user samples inside of a physiological space, calculated prior from a compendium
 of known samples.
 We demonstrated how to use this package in a vignette which you can access via:
 ```r
 browseVignettes(package = "PlantPhysioSpace")